 Our fact sheets give some general information about the most common type of complaints we receive but they cannot cover every situation.
 If you are not sure whether we can look into your complaint, please contact us.

-The Local Government and Social Care Ombudsman provides a free, independent and impartial service.
+We provide a free, independent and impartial service.
 We consider complaints about the administrative actions of councils and some other authorities.
 We cannot question what a council has done simply because someone does not agree with it.
-If we find something has gone wrong, such as poor service, service failure, delay or bad advice and that a person has suffered as a result the Ombudsman aims to get it put right by recommending a suitable remedy.
+If we find something has gone wrong, such as poor service, service failure, delay or bad advice and that a person has suffered as a result we aim to get it put right by recommending a suitable remedy.